freddyIng/project-commerce/README.md

 DB_HOST=localhost

+ROUTE_KEY_TO_LOGIN=key

+-Also, create two files for request and error logging.
+The names of the files are "registration-of-request.log" and "error.log".

 -Then, create the directory "commerce-photos" in the root directory of the application, and, inside of that directory, create a subdirectory called "product-photos"